 Transit: Rio Metro fixed route and dial-a-ride service on week days

 Higher education: University of New Mexico, Valencia campus

 Recreation: The Manzano Mountains, with elevations from 6,000 to 10,098 feet, and the Manzano Mountain Wilderness stretches across 36,970 acres near Belen.
 Both offer picnic grounds and trails.

 Golf: Tierra del Sol Country Club has an 18-hole, semi-private golf course in Rio Communities.

 Museums: The Harvey House, once a railroad dining room, is a history museum.
 In Jarales, south of Belen, the P & M Farm Museum preserves hundreds of old farm implements.
 Tomé Parish Museum, seven-miles north of Belen, is a religious history exhibit.

 National monuments: (See Salinas National Monument, Estancia Valley section.)

-Wildlife refuges: Whitfield Wildlife Conservation Area, La Joya State Game Refuge, and Bernardo Refuge, south of Belen, are favorites for bird and wildlife watching.
+Wildlife refuges: The Whitfield Wildlife Conservation Area, the Ladd S. Gordon Waterfowl Complex, and the Sevilleta National Wildlife Refuge, south of Belen, are favorites for bird and wildlife watching.